-Animation tools are a key part of the process for a digital artist, game developer or character designer.
-There's nothing cooler than seeing your static images animated.
-Whether it's a simple animation or a full-length cartoon, adding movement to your illustrations gives them a new and exciting dimension.
+Animation tools are a vital part of the process for a digital artist, game developer or character designer.
+Seeing your illustrations animated is a pretty cool feeling, and whether your animation is super-short and simple or a full-length cartoon, bringing them to life with movement gives them a new and exciting dimension.

-But stepping out of your comfort zone of static images and into the world of digital animation can be intimidating.
-There's so much to learn (starting with the 12 principles of animation) and so many tools to choose from.
-Where do you start?
+However, leaving your comfort zone of static images and stepping into the world of digital animation can be intimidating.
+With so much to learn (including the 12 principles of animation) and a mountain of tools to pick from, it can be tricky to know where to start.

-In this round-up, you'll discover some of the best tools for creating 2D animation, with an emphasis on gaming, from pixel art to vector-based graphics.
+This roundup gives you some of the best tools for creating 2D animation.
+There's a focus on gaming, using pixel art to vector-based graphics.
 So what are you waiting for?
 Let's get moving!

 - Price: Free